ipfs-shipyard/ipfs-primer/publishing-changes/README.md

-# Lesson: Update Files on IPFS using IPNS
+# Tutorial: Making Changes on the Permanent Web

+These Lessons are tested with go-ipfs version 0.4.3-rc1. _Please update this file on github to reflect any other versions that have been tested._

-## Goals (Learning Objectives)
+## Prerequisites

+## Learning Objectives
 After doing this Lesson you will be able to
-* Point to a file in IPFS using IPNS and update that IPNS pointer over time as the file changes
+* Update Files on IPFS using IPNS
+* Explain how version histories of files appear on IPFS
+* Explain why IPFS is called the Permanent Web
 * Track an entire website using IPFS and IPNS as it changes over time

+## Key Concepts
-* Map DNS to IPNS
+* IPNS
+* The Permanent Web

 ## Conceptual Framework